 You also have access to a full XML file of your jobs - find out how to get it here: https://haleymarketing.zendesk.com/hc/en-us/articles/204778559-7-2-How-Do-I-Find-the-RSS-XML-Feeds-for-My-Job-Postings-

-XML Feeds - How Haley Shares Your Jobs on Aggregate Sites
+XML Feeds - How Haley Marketing Shares Your Jobs on Aggregate Sites

-There is a slight misconception we need to clarify: we do not technically "post" your jobs on any other sites, besides your own job board.
+There is a slight misconception we need to clarify: we do not technically "post" your jobs on any other sites, besides your own career portal.
 What does this mean?
-We send an XML feed of the jobs to the sites listed above.
+We send an XML feed of the jobs to the 3rd party job boards.
 Once the jobs reach those sites, through the XML feed, it is up to those aggregate sites to post the jobs that we sent.

 Each site has their own specifications for what makes a "successful" job posting, and their own policies on what jobs get visibility on their sites.
 Most of the sites we send your jobs to will post them as long as basic criteria are met, such as having a title, description, a valid location, and job ID.